 This workbook is designed for youth and adults working with them to learn about disability disclosure.
 This workbook helps young people make informed decisions about whether or not to disclose their disability and understand how that decision may impact their education, employment, and social lives.
 There’s also an audio version of the workbook and many accompanying materials.

 The best decisions and choices made by transitioning youth are based on sound information including appropriate assessments that focus on the talents, knowledge, skills, interests, values, and aptitudes of each individual.
 This guide serves as a resource for multiple audiences within the workforce development system.

-Visit the National Secondary Transition and Technical Assistance Center
+Visit the National Technical Assistance Center on Transition (NTACT)

 This is OSEP’s funded center to support transition planning for youth with disabilities.